wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

     as partition keys, then we cannot implement a scan over an entity ID range (since the order of the rows is not meaningful after the partition keys go through the `RandomPartitioner` or `Murmur3Partitioner`.
+- The current Cassandra implementation of `KijiRowScanner` will break if some column families have no data for some entity IDs.
+I'm not sure how to support row scanning if some column families have no data for a given entity ID *without* being able to make any assumptions about the entity ID ordering for results.

 Usage notes